-RM'000 RM'000
+Group RM'000 Company RM'000

-Ernst & Young Other auditor 522 19 100 -
+Ernst & Young Other auditor 568 19 102 -

-541 100
+587 102

 To the extent permitted by law, the Company has agreed to indemnify its auditors, Ernst & Young PLT, as part of the terms of its audit engagement against claims by third parties arising from the audit.
-No payment has been made to indemnify Ernst & Young PLT for the financial year ended 30 June 2022.
+No payment has been made to indemnify Ernst & Young PLT for the financial year ended 30 June 2023.

-Signed on behalf of the Board in accordance with a resolution of the directors dated 13 October 2022.
+Signed on behalf of the Board in accordance with a resolution of the directors dated 16 October 2023.

-STATEMENT BY DIRECTORS

-PURSUANT TO SECTION 251(2) OF THE COMPANIES ACT 2016
+STATEMENT BY DIRECTORS PURSUANT TO SECTION 251(2) OF THE COMPANIES ACT 2016

-We, Dato' Dr Norraesah Binti Haji Mohamad and Lin, Chin-Hung, being two of the directors of Rhong Khen International Berhad (formerly known as Latitude Tree Holdings Berhad), do hereby state that, in the opinion of the directors, the accompanying financial statements set out on pages 62 to 137 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 30 June 2022 and of their financial performance and cash flows for the year then ended.
+We, Dato' Dr Norraesah Binti Haji Mohamad and Lin, Chin-Hung, being two of the directors of Rhong Khen International Berhad, do hereby state that, in the opinion of the directors, the accompanying financial statements set out on pages 64 to 137 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 30 June 2023 and of their financial performance and cash flows for the year then ended.

-Signed on behalf of the Board in accordance with a resolution of the directors dated 13 October 2022.
+Signed on behalf of the Board in accordance with a resolution of the directors dated 16 October 2023.